Skip to main content

 Username Abbreviation

-Name abbreviation, like emails, are unique in the DB and can be used for sign in.
-The length of it can be defined in the user_props.yml configuration file:
+Name abbreviation, like emails, are unique in the database and can be used for sign in.
+The length of it can be defined in the user_props.yml configuration file.
+The template file for this is called user_props.yml.example.
+The modified file needs to be put in as the ./shared/pullin/config/user_props.yml file.

 User Authentication